paul-rosero/learning-java/Concepts.md

 Java is a computer programming language that enforces an Object-Oriented Programming(OOP) model.
+Java code must be compiled before it is run.
+This means using one command to compile the code and another command to execute/run the code.

 The 4 Pillars of Java OOP are A-P-I-E. Abstraction, Polymorphism, Inheritance, Encapsulation.
     Abstraction -